CariblaGIT/InkMasters/README.md

 ## 👨‍💻 Installation

+Follow the steps to emulate the project in your local device.
+But is not necessary because the project has been uploaded to FL0, so you can skip the installation and use the following URL to make all the consults in front of your localhost one: https://inkmasters-dev-mqbj.2.us-1.fl0.io

 1. Clone repo
 2. Install dependencies:
     ```bash
     npm install
     ```
 3. Create a Docker container using a MySQL image with the credentials you want to use
-4. Create a .env file with your data from the docker you are using
+4. Create a .env file with your data from the docker you are using on the project, following the .env.sample file variables and at that level of the director files
 5. Initialize database with the migrations (if you dont do the previous .env creation, will be used not real data):
     ```bash
     npm run run-migrations